North Park Hockey Equipment Requirements and Skate Info (including Sizing, Fitting and Sharpening)

 Key skate brand: Bauer

 Paragon is pricey but usually has a sale on high quality youth skates at the beginning of the season in September.
 Skates purchased at Paragon may come with life-time free skate sharpening.
 Please ask sales personnel.
-Sharpening as a craft is not paramount here.
+However, sharpening as a craft is not paramount here.
 The sharpening done is enough to get an two edges to go on the ice.
-You will end up getting them sharpened somewhere else quite quickly.
+You will end up getting them sharpened somewhere else.

 Pier 61 Chelsea Piers